GrussmayerLab/gFocus/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Software in this project is licensed under the MIT License and hardware is licensed under CERN OHL - see `LICENSE file` for details in the licenses folder.